West Bengal Board Class 11 Chemistry Question Paper

 (c) Petrol

-(d) Oxalic acid solution
+(d) Oxalic acid

-Option d – Oxalic acid solution
+Option d – Oxalic acid

-(a) Air in a dispersion medium of water
+(a) Air dispersed in water

-(b) Mist in a dispersion medium of water
+(b) Mist dispersed in water

-(c) Water drops in a dispersion medium of air
+(c) Water droplets dispersed in air

-(d) Fog in a dispersion medium of water
+(d) Fog dispersed in water

 (a) Chloride shift